ajbajb/ARTTECH3135-fall2018/docs/_posts/2018-08-01-githubCheatsheet.md

 First Step: Create a repository on GitHub.
 Make sure to initialize it with a readme.

 After the repository has been created, you need to clone it on to your local computer.
+We will refer to the repository created on Github and that lives on Github's servers at the _remote_ repository.
+The _local_ repository is what lives on your computer.
+We will make changes to the local repository and push these changes to the remote.
+You will be able to share with your friends and colleagues what is posted on the remote repository through the miracle of the _World Wide Web_.
+They will be impressed.

 I will discuss two options for for posting to and updating your GitHub repo.
 1. Using the GitHub desktop client.